isomerpages/mlaw-marketingshopfront/_dispute-resolution/1-dispute-resolution-services.md

 ---
-title: Selecting an institution
+title: Dispute resolution services
-permalink: /dispute-resolution/selecting-an-institution/
+permalink: /dispute-resolution/dispute-resolution-services/
 ---

 Singapore’s dispute resolution regime is open and transparent, and parties have access to international judges, arbitrators, mediators and counsel where necessary.
 Parties who choose Singapore will have a full suite of top-class arbitration, litigation and mediation services to choose from.